madeofpendletonwool/PinePods/completed_todos.md

 - [] Link Sharing to a podcast to share and allow people to listen to that episode on the server without logging in
 - [x] Update api key creation and deletion after change dynamically with use_effect
 - [x] Update mfa setup slider after setup dynamically with use_effect
+- [] Fixed refreshing on episode screen so it no longer breaks the session

 CI/CD: